lemire/FastPFor/README.md

 ## Processing data files

-Typing make will generate an inmemorybenchmark executable that can process data files.
+Typing "make" will generate an "inmemorybenchmark" executable that can process data files.

 You can use it to process arrays on (sorted!) integers